 While mostly the lowest hardiness zone is interesting, some plants also have a maximum hardiness zone, this means that some plants need some kind of coldness over the winter to survive and regrow in spring.
-For example, Garlic needs some cold period before it grows from a clove.
+For example, garlic needs some cold period before it will grow - this is known as cold stratification.

 Use the hardiness zone in the plant database

-If you know your hardiness zone, you can search for plants in the database here.
+If you know your hardiness zone, you can easily find new plants in the database.

 This means that Apple will grow as cold as hardiness zone 3, which means it is totally fine in your area.
 Rosemary can only go as low as your hardiness zone, so it might get problems if it gets much colder than expected in a season.
 Peach has a hardiness zone of 6 and gives you probably enough safeguard.

 Growing plants outside of your hardiness zone